Burt Boutin

 Burton A. Boutin is a professional poker player from Henderson, Nevada who has won two World Series of Poker bracelets.
 He also finished in second place at the 2006 Mandalay Bay Poker Championship winning $604,765.
 Boutin is known for drinking "Red Bull" at the poker table and acting a little hyper between hands.
 During the final table of the 2007 WSOP $5,000 Pot Limit Omaha event, WSOP commentator Norman Chad referred to him as "Red Bull Burt".

 During the 2001 World Series of Poker $2,000 Pot Limit Hold'em event, Boutin won his first bracelet after he had defeated Dave Ulliott heads-up.
 When he won his second bracelet in 2007, Ulliott was again at the final table, this time finishing third.

-Burt can be found in Las Vegas playing a variety of poker games from 200NL to 2000NL as well as mixed games.

 As of 2009, Boutin's total live tournament winnings exceed $2,200,000.
 His 15 cashes at the WSOP account for $1,308,253 of those winnings.